“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 – James Urie, Senior AE at Close

-By blocking time at the end of your daily sales schedule, you’ll make sure you have time to finish any urgent tasks before the day finishes (and avoid spending your evening worrying about something that didn’t get done).
+By blocking time at the end of your daily sales schedule, you’ll ensure that you have time to finish any urgent tasks before the day ends (and avoid spending your evening worrying about something that didn’t get done).

 When urgent tasks are done, you’ll have a clean slate to start the next morning.
 Instead of allowing tasks to pile up in your inbox, you’ll be able to work through them productively.

-Part of creating your ideal remote work schedule is setting a time to begin work and a time to end.
+Part of creating your ideal remote work schedule is setting a time to begin and a time to end work.

-Of course, this will depend on your own schedule at home and the family responsibilities you need to take care of.
-But by setting your specific work hours (and your offline hours), you can ensure your work and personal life stay separate, and avoid the temptation to respond to late-night emails or keep checking your phone during dinner.
+Of course, this will depend on your schedule at home and the family responsibilities you need to take care of.
+But by setting your specific work hours (and your offline hours), you can ensure your work and personal life stay separate and avoid the temptation to respond to late-night emails or check your phone during dinner.

 Schedule a stop-work time, shut your Slack off, and don’t look at your phone.
 Having that separation allows you to go in the next day feeling fresh, and you won’t feel like your home is your office.
 You need to have that separation in your mind: I’m working these hours, and I’m off these hours.
 And it’s important for your coworkers to respect that too.
 It’s nice to have that respect and trust with your coworkers that you’ll get back to them when you’re available.